emmercm/www/src/blog/_if-it-doesnt-page-me.md

 **If I need to take immediate action because of an alert, it needs to page me.**

 I don't have infinite time in the day, and neither do you.
-The reason we set up automated alerts
+We set up automated alerts because we believe these failure conditions are important enough to take us away from other work

+The context switching cost is real.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxNjIzMjQ1XX0=
+eyJoaXN0b3J5IjpbLTE3MjQ3MzgyMjNdfQ==
 -->